Voluntary Manslaughter

 If a defendant killed someone by using excessive force in self-defense, he would likely be guilty of manslaughter (and not murder) because the initial attack (provocation) that gave him the right to defend himself would constitute sufficient mitigation to reduce the charge from murder to manslaughter.
 However, if the prosecution cannot prove that a defendant did in fact use excessive force in defending himself or someone else then the defendant cannot be found guilty of voluntary manslaughter.

-Anyone convicted of Voluntary Manslaughter faces a prison sentence of up to 20 years committed in state prison.
-Note: State prison is not a County Jail or a House of Correction, where more minor convicts are housed.
-State prison is much more severe.
+Penalties For Conviction Of Voluntary ManslaughterAnyone convicted of Voluntary Manslaughter faces a prison sentence of up to 20 years committed in state prison.
+Please be aware that State prison differs significantly from a County Jail or a House of Correction, which typically houses less serious offenders.
+State comprises a much more severe environment.
 (Trust us, you “don’t want to go there.”)

 Make The Right Choice In Hiring Your Second Degree Murder Defense Attorney